irinayiwei/YouTube-Subscriber-Prediction/README.md

 - IB: IceBox
 - Priority level for backlog:
   - ****: very urgent, intended for the next two weeks
-  - ***: somewhat urgent, steps to be completed follo
+  - ***:  urgent, steps to be completed after **** tasks are finished
+  - **: somewhat urgent, steps around the midpoints of the project
+  - *: not urgent, steps towards the end of the project